Stathenia/Digital-Storytelling-Group-Assignment/Transmedia/dpsdXXXXX/README.md

 2.6.
 What are the strategies for expanding the narrative?

 2.7.
-Are negative capability12 and migratory cues13 included?
+Are negative capability and migratory cues included?

 2.8.
 Is it possible to identify intermedial14 texts in the story?